FBI IDs 5 'suspicious packages' sent to Dem figures containing 'potentially destructive devices'

 New York City Mayor Bill de Blasio said the package was "an effort to terrorize" and said the incident "clearly is an act of terror."

 The package addressed to Holder did not reach its intended address, but was returned to the Wasserman Schultz office building in Sunrise, Fla., prompting the building northwest of Miami to be evacuated.
 Wasserman Schultz, the former chair of the Democratic National Committee, said in a statement that a second office building in nearby Aventura, Fla., was evacuated "in an abundance of caution."
-Aventura Police later said a suspicious device at that location had been examined and determined to be safe.
+Aventura Police later said a suspicious package at that location had been examined and determined to be safe.

 "We will not be intimidated by this attempted act of violence," Wasserman Schultz said.
 "This appalling attack on our democracy must be vigorously prosecuted, and I am deeply disturbed by the way my name was used.
 Today, my staff and I will hug each other and our loved ones tightly, and tomorrow get back to work serving the people I was elected to represent."

 Earlier Wednesday, the Secret Service confirmed that it had "intercepted" two suspicious packages identified as "potential explosive devices" that were sent to Obama's Washington, D.C. home and Clinton's residence in Chappaqua, N.Y.
-Sources told Fox News that former President Bill Clinton was at home in Chappaqua when the suspicious package was found, but that it was screened in Westchester County--not at the Clinton residence.
+Sources told Fox News that former President Bill Clinton was at the Chappaqua home when the suspicious package was found, but that it was screened in Westchester County -- not at the Clinton residence.

-Hillary Clinton was attending campaign events for Democrats in Florida on Tuesday and Wednesday and was not at the family's New York home at the time.
+Hillary Clinton was attending campaign events for Democrats in Florida on Tuesday and Wednesday and was not at the home at the time.

 A similar device was found in the mailbox of Soros' estate in Bedford, N.Y., Monday evening.